oyamist/oyapi/README.md

 Some probes (e.g., EC probes) require calibration for temperature compensation.
 OyaPi uses an internal neural network for temperature compensation.
-The OyaPi neural network is more accurate than linear (e.g., 1- or 2-point) approximations commonly used in industry.
+The OyaPi neural network is more accurate than linear (i.e., 1- or 2-point) approximations commonly used in industry.

 ### Network Dashboard